ALEXSSS/db-merchant/README.md

   }
 }
 ```
-3) (DEBUG) `GET /api/signal/supporte` - returns all signals service is able to handle
+3) (DEBUG) `GET /api/signal/supporte` - returns all signals supported by service
-4) (DEBUG) `GET /api/signal/{id}` - deletes database based signal
+4) (DEBUG) `DELETE /api/signal/{id}` - deletes a database based signal by id

 ### How does it work?

 Currently, there are two main types of handlers
-1) code-based to add by dev-team
+1) code-based are added by dev-team
-2) database-based to add by analysts
+2) database-based are added by analysts

 Code-based configurations are added just by implementing class `AbstractCodebaseSignalHandler`
-and placing them in handlers folder, after that they will be seen by spring container during start-up.
+and placing them in the folder `handlers`, after that they will be seen by spring container during start-up.
 ```java
 public class ExampleCodebaseSignalHandler extends AbstractCodebaseSignalHandler {